 Or if you’re like me and looking to keep it keto/low-carb, enjoy them with zucchini noodles or spaghetti squash.

-You can’t go wrong my friend – they’ll be delicious either way!
+You can’t go wrong my friend - they’ll be delicious any way you serve them!

 Some notes about this easy meatball recipe: